FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-08/01-intro-to-react-native.md

 ---

-# StyleSheet.Create
+# StyleSheet.create

-RN also provides us `StyleSheet.Create` as bit of optional syntactic sugar for creating our style objects (but this is likely the way we'll usually want to do it).
+RN also provides us `StyleSheet.create` as bit of optional syntactic sugar for creating our style objects (but this is likely the way we'll usually want to do it).

-The previous style objects occasionally offer an advantage over the `StyleSheet.Create` though, because style objects allow our style to be mutable (which may be desirable when using modules such as the `PanResponder`).
+The previous style objects occasionally offer an advantage over the `StyleSheet.create` though, because style objects allow our style to be mutable (which may be desirable when using modules such as the `PanResponder`).

 ---

-# StyleSheet.Create
+# StyleSheet.create

 **Example:**